UnitTestBot/UTBotJava/utbot-maven/docs/utbot-maven.md

 ### How to configure the log level

-To change the log level run the `createSarifReport` task with the appropriate flag.
+To change the log level run the `generateTestsAndSarifReport` task with the appropriate flag.

-For example, `mvn utbot:createSarifReport --debug`
+For example, `mvn utbot:generateTestsAndSarifReport --debug`

 Note that the internal maven log information will also be shown.